-- Counseling
+- a.
+Counseling

-- Support referrals
+- b.
+Support referrals

-- Information/assistance on reporting an incident
+- c.
+Information/assistance on reporting an incident

-- Advocate for survivors
+- d.
+Advocate for survivors

-- Empower individuals in their own recovery and continued academic success
+- e.
+Empower individuals in their own recovery and continued academic success

 Students are encouraged to contact the Office of Equal Opportunity and Access (OEOA) to request any supportive measures (described below) as needed.